Can You Whiten Composite Bonding? What You Need To Know

 Unlike natural tooth enamel, which responds well to peroxide-based whitening agents, composite resin is non-porous and chemically resistant.
 This means:

-🚫 Whitening toothpastes and strips will only affect the natural teeth
+• Whitening toothpastes and strips will only affect the shade of natural teeth

-So, if you try to whiten your teeth after bonding, you may end up with inconsistent colour, where natural teeth become whiter, but the bonding stays the same shade.
+💡 So, if you try to whiten your teeth after bonding, you may end up with an inconsistent colour, where natural teeth become whiter, but the bonding stays the same shade as before.

 🎯 When Whitening May Be Possible

-Although bonding itself can’t be whitened, there are still some strategic solutions:
+Although bonding itself can’t be whitened, there are still some strategic solutions to consider:

 1. Whiten natural teeth before bonding

-🦷 This is the best approach.
-Whitening before bonding allows us to match the composite resin to your new, brighter tooth shade.
+This is the best approach.
+Whitening before bonding allows the dentist to match the composite resin to your new, brighter tooth shade.
 It ensures a seamless, long-lasting smile.

 2. Replace or re-polish old bonding